KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws2-create/1create.md

 .git/
 README.md
    ```
+  {% hint style='tip' %}
+Navigate into "MyFirstRepo" in the file explorer if you want to follow along in a GUI.
+If you don't see all the files listed, you will need to enable viewing hidden files.
+  {% endhint %}

 1. Type `cat README.md` <i class="fa fa-share fa-rotate-180"></i>.
 You should see the contents of the read me text, which is the same text displayed in GitHub repo page.
    {% hint style='info' %}